joelberkeley/spidr/tutorials/HowSpidrWorks.md

 ## Compiling and executing the graph with PJRT

 The OpenXLA project provides [PJRT](https://openxla.org/xla/pjrt_integration), an abstract interface written in C, for _plugins_ that compile and execute StableHLO (and in some cases HLO) programs for a specific hardware device.
 Compilers include XLA and [IREE](https://iree.dev/).
 Devices include CPU, GPU (CUDA, ROCm, Intel), and TPU.
-A machine learning frontend, such as spidr, that produces StableHLO (or HLO) programs, can use any PJRT plugin to run programs.
+A machine learning frontend that produces StableHLO programs can use any PJRT plugin to run these programs.

 The setup in spidr is fairly straightforward, and like the previous step, mostly involves C FFI calls.
-Plugins are typically distributed as a shared library.
+A plugins is typically distributed as a shared library.